codebytere/talks/nodevember-2017/script.md

 }
 ```

 Even though the function will pause at the yield 3 expression, and may remain paused an arbitrary amount of time, if an error gets sent back to the generator, that try..catch will catch it!
-Try doing that with normal async capabilities like callbacks.
+With normal async capabilities like callbacks, that's essentially impossible to do.

 ```js
 const it = foo()